intave/documentation/mechanics/trust-03-rationale.md

 As anticheat developer, you start drawing a fixed line of differentiation between the two categories, praying to the gods that it is somewhat balanced.

-::: tip EXAMPLE
+::: tip An example
 Any lag over 3 seconds is illegitimate and needs to be mitigated/set-backed.
 :::

 Experience shows in cases where our line is blurry, this never really works, no matter where you put it.
 Either players will complain about false positives or complain about bypasses.

-::: tip EXAMPLE
+::: danger Issues with this example
 With three seconds as limit, cheaters can now buffer packets and blink-teleport (`3s * 20 ticks/second * ~0.4 blocks/ticks = 20 blocks`) **and** players with a weak connection will complain about being mitigated wrongfully.